zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 The MFE for mobile is one or more components that address the same cohesive user experience, owns by a single small team, and can be built, tested and deployed to an internal application store with an example app independently.
 The Shell app will integrate all MFEs and be released to the public.

 ![MFE Overview][mfe-overview]
+*Figure: Each MFE is a collection of components, tested with Example App and released with Shell App.*

 ### Benefits